PeepalFarm/peepalfarm.github.io/markdown/work.md

 Our presence in the village has been well received and to give back, we have started a few programs to improve the village.

 ## [Hacktivism](/?p=hacktivism)
 Hoaxes.
 Spoofs.
 Events.
+Nudges.
 Art.
 Whatever grabs attention and changes perception.
 We have ideas, but these things [emerge](https://en.wikipedia.org/wiki/Emergence) depending on how slammed are we, how evey one's feeling and what kind of crowd we got here.

 ## [Good Enterprise](/?p=good-enterprise).
 Our product range in infancy.
 We are still toying with ideas.
-We have started with "[cow poop pots](https://blog.badmashpeepal.org/how-to-replace-plastic-with-cow-poop-in-5-steps-dff17bec1c66#.rih78achu)", lemongrass and mint tea.
+We have started with "[cow poop pots](https://blog.peepalfarm.org/how-to-replace-plastic-with-cow-poop-in-5-steps-dff17bec1c66#.rih78achu)", lemongrass and mint tea.
 Selling seeds, tofu, hydrosols, cleaners and few other things are in the plans.

 ## [ABC Co-operative](/?p=abc)
 Our stray dog spay program.
 Working with dog feeders, we are creating a lot of "puppy free" pockets.